Hopuhopu Camp: History

 Hopuhopu served in its intended role as a mobilisation camp in 1939/40, as elements of the 2nd New Zealand Expeditionary Force Mobilised at Hopuhopu for overseas service.

 Hopuhopu remained as an active military camp until 1989, where as part of number of base closures across the New Zealand Defence Force, Hopuhopu ceased to be an active military camp.
 In 1993 the camp was returned to Waikato-Tainui, who converted it to their headquarters and Waikato-Tainui College for Research and Development.

-Alternative Names
+Alternative names

-Hopuhopu was the accepted name in general usage for the camp, but up to the 1940s the name Wakato Camp was also in common usage.
-Due to Hopuhopu's proximity to Ngāruawāhia it was also often referred to as 'Ngaruawahia Camp'.
+From 1927 the camp's official name was 'Waikato Camp', but 'Hopuhopu' was the name that was generally used.
+New Zealand Army Order 5/60 was issued on 6 April 1960 officially changing the name from 'Waikato Camp' to 'Ngaruawahia Camp'.